StasiS-web/ArtGallery/README.md

 ## :pencil: Project Description

 ## :pushpin: How It Works
-* Guest vistors: browse through events and Gallery Art Store.
+* Guest visitors: browse through events and Gallery Art Store.
 Also through the Blog Post thta are available to them for reading.
-* Logged Users: books events in the Gallery, buy paintings, cancle events they had booked or request orders cancelation
+* Logged Users: books events in the Gallery, buy paintings, cancel events they had booked or request orders cancelation
-  - Once a Logger User to cancle already made order it is should be approved by the manager or admin
+  - Once a Logger User to cancel already made order it is should be approved by the manager or admin
-* Gallery Manager: confirm or decline user's booked event depends on Max Capacity for an event and controll what events are available for booking.
+* Gallery Manager: confirm or decline user's booked event depends on Max Capacity for an event and control what events are available for booking.
-* Gallery Admoin: creates or delete Blog Posts, events and arts available for sale.
+* Gallery Admin: creates or delete Blog Posts, events and arts available for sale.
 Admins can review sale orders and booking history.

 ## :floppy_disk: Database Diagram